RookByte/Galaxy-Project/README.md

 - **Jupyter Notebooks**:
   - **Data Analysis**: Exploratory analysis with charts, visualizations, and insights 📈
-  - **Model Experiments**: Tried multiple predictive models for galaxy Moorphology, including performance comparison of each model 💡
+  - **Model Experiments**: Tried multiple predictive models for galaxy Morphology, including performance comparison of each model 💡
   - **Conditional Autoencoder**: Initial experiments to generate new galaxy images using a conditional autoencoder 🪐
     - **Note**: GPU memory limitations restricted training with larger batch sizes, so this part is a work in progress 🚧